tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 	  kernel_stack
 		Amount of memory allocated to kernel stacks.

-	  slab
+	  pagetables
+                Amount of memory allocated for page tables.

+	  percpu (npn)
-		Amount of memory used for storing in-kernel data structures.
+		Amount of memory used for storing per-cpu kernel data structures.

-	  sock
+	  sock (npn)
 		Amount of memory used in network transmission buffers

 	  shmem